 Alistair Browning added to an impressive haul of theatre awards, when he appeared in acclaimed 2001 movie Rain.
 Browning won an NZ Screen Award for his role as the nice guy husband whose wife (Sarah Peirse) is drifting away from him.
 Browning's long screen CV also included police inspector Mike O'Leary in TV movie Siege, a slimy reality TV host in 2006 movie Futile Attraction, and roles in hit soap Gloss and acclaimed short film Us.
 Elsewhere he played everyone from Sir Lancelot to George Washington, to a drug-dealing band manager (in TV movie Undercover).
 Browning passed away on 2 June 2019.
 He was 65.

-[Browning] exudes a decency so simple and helpless that his key line, “I’m a failure”, is a moment of pure heartbreak.
-Peter Calder, reviewing Rain in the NZ Herald, October 2001
+[Alistair Browning] exudes a decency so simple and helpless that his key line, “I’m a failure”, is a moment of pure heartbreak.
+Peter Calder, in a NZ Herald review of movie Rain, October 2001

 Inspired by Witi Ihimaera's Bulibasha, Mahana saw director Lee Tamahori making his first film on local soil since a very different family tale: 1994's Once Were Warriors.
 Temuera Morrison stars as a 60s era farming patriarch who makes it clear his family should have absolutely nothing to do with rival family the Poatas.
 Then romance enters the picture, and son Simeon sets out to find out how the feud first started.
 The powerhouse Māori cast includes Nancy Brunning (who is included in the interview clips) and Jim Moriarty.
 Mahana debuted at the 2016 Berlin Film Festival, before NZ release.